cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 5. List of delivered files
    -----------------------
-The package is distributed as a compressed, self extracting archive in five (xxxx) different language versions: English, German, Polish, Serbian, Spanish.
+The package is distributed as a compressed, self extracting archive in currently five (xxxx) different language versions: English, German, Polish, Serbian, Spanish.

 The self-extracting archive in English language